 The Butcher and the Tailor's Wife

-Nic Jones recorded this ballad in 1970 for his first album Ballads and Songs.
-He commented in the album's sleeve notes:
+Nic Jones recorded The Butcher and the Tailor's Wife in 1970 for his first album Ballads and Songs.
+He noted:

 Another song that I obtained from a broadside is The Butcher and the Tailor's Wife.
 The poor tailor is subjected to a multitude of indignities throughout a great many songs, for example The Tailor's Breeches, Benjamin Bowmaneer, The Tailor and the Louse, and The Bold Trooper.
 Here we pour ridicule on him yet again.

 Mary Humphreys and Anahata sang The Little Lousy Tailor in 2012 on their CD A Baker's Dozen.
 Mary Humphreys noted:

 Ralph Vaughan Williams wrote down the tune (and the words to the refrains) of this song from Mr Gothard who lived at Church Street, Wilburton in 1906 [VWML RVW2/3/196] .
 He failed to notate the text but must have known it from one of his extensive collection of broadsides.
 From my own experience it is almost impossible to notate songs and write the words simultaneously, so we shouldn't criticise this omission.
 It took a great deal of finding a broadside called the Lousy Tailor, but the Vaughan Williams Memorial Library Take-6 website came up trumps with a version collected from Mr Booker in Warnham, Sussex by Francis Collinson in 1950.
 I have adapted it slightly and relocated it to the Fens.
 It is just the sort of boisterous tale that would raise a laugh in the public house where it was most likely collected by Vaughan Williams.

 Dave Townsend and Gill Redmond sang The Lousy Tailor in 2012 on their WildGoose CD New Road to Alston.
 They noted: